22 (number)

 22 (twenty-two) is the natural number following 21 and preceding 23.

 In mathematics

 22 is a semiprime, a Smith number, and an Erdős–Woods number. $\frac{22}{7} = 3.14{\color{red}28}\ldots$ is a commonly used approximation of the irrational number π, the ratio of the circumference of a circle to its diameter.

 22 can read as "two twos", which is the only fixed point of John Conway's look-and-say function.

 The number 22 appears prominently within sporadic groups.
 The Mathieu group M_{22} is one of 26 sporadic finite simple groups, defined as the 3-transitive permutation representation on 22 points.
 There are also 22 regular complex apeirohedra.

-22 has been proven to be a Lychrel number in base 2, since after 4 steps it reaches 10110100, after 8 steps it reaches 1011101000, after 12 steps it reaches 101111010000, and in general after 4n steps it reaches a number consisting of 10, followed by n + 1 ones, followed by 01, followed by n + 1 zeros.
-This number obviously cannot be a palindrome, and none of the other numbers in the sequence are palindromes.